prettier/tslint-config-prettier/README.md

 <h3> :cop: tslint  +  :nail_care: prettier = :heart_eyes: </h3>

-Do you wanna use [tslint](https://palantir.github.io/tslint/) and [prettier](https://github.com/prettier/prettier) without conflicts? tslint-config-prettier disables all conflicting rules that may cause such problems.
-Prettier takes care of formatting and tslint the rest.
+Do you want to use [tslint](https://palantir.github.io/tslint/) and [prettier](https://github.com/prettier/prettier) without conflicts? tslint-config-prettier disables all conflicting rules that may cause such problems.
+Prettier takes care of the formatting whereas tslint takes care of all the other things.

 ### Get started